ddigiorg/pattern-sequence-predictor/README.md

 ## DM Concepts

-### Sparse Distributed Representations (SDRs)

-A Sparse Distributed Representation (SDR) is a large vector of ones and zeros where the amount of zeros vastly outnumbers the amount of ones.

-not all neurons are on at once.
-In fact the amount of active neurons at a given moment is very sparse.

-In the neocortex, a specific set of neurons activate when it observes a pattern or sequence of patterns.
-Activated neurons cause some neurons to enter a "predictive" state, expecting to be activated soon.

 ### Cortical Columns

 A cortical column, or just "column", is a group of neurons that share a receptive field of the DM input.